 Today was an easy start for a ride across the country: 75 miles including a ferry ride and not many hills.
 Logistically, it was rougher.
 Let me explain.
 Ralph and I spent the night in a Santa Rosa hotel, 20 minutes from my sisters’ house in Larkspur where the boys, Hardy and Daniel, were camping in the backyard.
 We had a ferry to catch across the Bay to Vallejo at 8:30AM from the Pier in San Fran but the start of The Ride was the parking lot on the North side of the Golden Gate Bridge.
 Thus, we had to get up, pack, check-out,drive to Larkspur by 6:30, pack tents, bedding, and suitcases , in order to drive to the bridge, unload, lock the car, ride across the Golden Gate into the city to get breakfast, eat, and then Ralph would ride BACK to get the car and drive it to meet us in Vallejo while we would need to find the Ferry terminal buy tickets and load by 8:30.
 The next ferry was an hour and a half later so if we missed our ferry then we would be doing the 75 mile ride across the Central Valley at mid-day rather than in the cooler morning.
 There were thus a number of "deadlines" to meet, kind of like work rather than vacation.

 We did not ceremoniously dip the rear wheel in the Pacific Ocean.
 I believe a dipper must be planning to ride the entire way across the country.
 There is no point dipping to go halfway.
 A pretend dip without expecting to dip in the Atlantic is a hypocritical act and deserves scorn.
 We had a Sag and would sometimes cover miles in the car and thus we could not dip.
 Interestingly, I was not so troubled by the inconsistency when my children were baptized.
-Perhaps it was because my wife, her parents, and my parents, were comfortable with them being baptized and me just standing there looking goofy.
-Perhaps It was a sacrifice on my part for the greater good.
-The alternative explanation is that I am a phony and that is true too.

 The ferry had 1 commuter from San Fran to Vallejo.
 Turns out Vallejo is bankrupt and a little low on jobs and so there is not much call for someone living in San Fran to commute.
 Our guy had been doing it several years and it seemed extremely relaxing to be reading on an empty ferry but an hour commute would chap my day.
 He probably could have gotten a cheaper apartment in the outskirts rather than having to pay San Fran real estate prices but not had the cachet of living in San Francisco.